gvwilson/sensibleadventures/cloudherd/reboot.md

       - "You're a spy, aren't you?"
       - Kulbinder (behind Noxy): "No.  *I'm* the spy."
       - Noxy (backing away): "Stay away from me or I'll---"
+      - Kulbinder moves toward her threateningly
-      - Kulbinder: "Tell the sergeant?
+      - Thokmay restrains him with a hand gesture: "You'll what?
+Tell the sergeant?
 Or the colonel?"
       - Noxy: "Do you think they wouldn't believe me?"
       - Kulbinder: "Bonzon would.
 And then he'd turn me into a rug." (nods) "He'd probably just hang the boy."
       - Noxy: "I don't believe you!"
       - Kulbinder: magicians aren't the only ones who trade parts of themselves - Bonzon's done it for the revolution
-      - Kulbinder: "Besides, if you turn us in, who's going to save your village?"
+      - Thokmay: "Besides, if you turn us in, who's going to save your village?"
       - Noxy: "What?"
       - Thokmay: "They're here to take over your clouds to use as weapons."
       - Noxy is aghast: "But they can't!
 The other kingdoms wouldn't allow it!"